Rectification Difficulty and Optimal Sample Allocation in LLM-Augmented Surveys: Empirical Analysis on Twin-2K-500

 For cross-question comparability, all responses are rescaled to $[0,1]$ via min--max normalization using each question's scale endpoints, and the population mean $\theta_q^\star = \bE[Y_q]$ on this scale is our estimand.\footnote{Although the questions are multiple-choice, the response options are ordinal (e.g., Likert scales representing degrees of agreement), so rescaling to $[0,1]$ and computing population means is meaningful.
 This follows the same normalization used in \citet{toubia2025database}.}

-\paragraph{LLM predictions and historical/target split.} For each respondent--question pair, the dataset provides an LLM-imputed response generated from the respondent's digital-twin profile, which encodes demographic information such as age, gender, income, and education as text.
-To ensure replicability, we use these pre-computed LLM responses rather than making new LLM calls; we refer readers to \citet{toubia2025database} for the imputation and prompting details.
+\paragraph{LLM predictions and historical/target split.} To ensure replicability, we use the dataset's pre-computed LLM-imputed responses rather than making new LLM calls; we refer readers to \citet{toubia2025database} for the imputation and prompting details.
 Following \citet{toubia2025database}, we report LLM accuracy for question $q$ as the mean normalized agreement between human and LLM responses,

 on the $[0,1]$-rescaled responses.
-We use this metric only as a descriptive summary; as we discuss in Section~\ref{subsec:ppi_diagnostics}, it is the rectification difficulty $A_q$, not $\mathrm{acc}_q$, that governs \textsc{PPI++}\ design.
+We use this metric only as a descriptive summary; as discussed in Sections~\ref{ssec:rect_diff} and \ref{subsec:ppi_diagnostics}, it is the rectification difficulty $A_q$, not $\mathrm{acc}_q$, that governs \textsc{PPI++}\ design.

 Because the dataset contains a fixed pool of questions, we emulate the historical/target split using task-held-out folds: questions in held-out tasks play the role of $\mathcal{T}$, while the remaining tasks serve as $\mathcal{H}$.
 We hold out at the task level rather than the question level because questions within the same task are highly similar, so question-level holdout would leak template-specific information and overstate out-of-sample predictive accuracy.
 Task-level holdout is therefore a more conservative and more appropriate benchmark.